CiscoSecurity/sxo-05-security-workflows/docs/workflows/umbrella/0017-add-to-destination-list.md

 This workflow adds an observable to the configured destination list in Cisco Umbrella.
 Supported observables: `ip`, `domain`

+Note: Umbrella does not support adding IP addresses to block lists.
+If you use this workflow with a block destination list, adding IP addresses will have no effect.

 [<i class="fab fa-github mr-1"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0017-Umbrella-AddToDestinationList__definition_workflow_01N8STV59EM7C519ZuO1Sx67ovm5MDpdBn5){: .btn-cisco-outline }

 ---